 After a rocky first start, Perseverance hit pay dirt on the second try.
 The rover collected two samples recording ancient volcanic eruptions and groundwater interaction.

-After a tense start to the sample collection campaign for NASA’s Perseverance rover on August 5th, researchers finally confirmed on September 6th that the rover has successfully collected two pencil-size cores from Jezero Crater on Mars.
+After a tense start to the sample collection campaign for NASA’s Perseverance rover on August 5th, researchers finally confirmed on September 6th that the rover has successfully collected two chalk-size cores from Jezero Crater on Mars.
 The holes were drilled September 1st and 7th, respectively.

 “NASA has a history of setting ambitious goals and then accomplishing them, reflecting the nation’s commitment to discovery and innovation,” says NASA administrator Bill Nelson in a recent press release.
 “This is a momentous achievement and I can’t wait to see the incredible discoveries produced by Perseverance and our team.”